silkebauer/P3webpage/pages/home.md

 ---
 layout: home
 title: Bird migration department
-description: Start page of bird mig dept.
+description: Who we are and what we do
 background: /assets/img/chuttersnap-146799-unsplash.jpg
 permalink: /
 ---

-Who we are, what we do, ...
+Main research interests are animal migration, radar individual-based tracking